levizoesch/teller-sdk/README.md

 ## Payments
 This section is still in development.
 Contribute to help finish it...
 ### Create Account Payee
-Creates a beneficiary for sending payments from the given account.
+Create a beneficiary for sending payments from the given account.
 ```php
 $teller = new TellerClient($accessToken);
 $data = {